sishirsubedi/sishirsubedi.github.io/_projects/3_project.md

 </div>

-In conclusion, the results from attncell model is promising.
-We can further build on this idea to design a computational model which provides biological interpretability at different layers.
+In conclusion, the results from attncell model are promising.
+We can further develop this idea to design a computational model that provides biological interpretability at multiple layers.

 The code for [attncell](https://github.com/sishirsubedi/attncell/) model is available.